msanvarov/gin-rest-prisma-boilerplate/README.md

 $ cd prisma && prisma deploy
 ```

-**Note: Please make sure redis is deployed and running on localhost before starting the go server**
+**Note: Please make sure prisma, redis, and mongo are deployed and running on localhost before starting the web server.**

-- The following command will set up the project for you (building the Docker images, starting docker-compose stack).
+- The following command will set up the project for you (building the Docker images, starting the web stack).
 The web application and Prisma will be exposed to http://localhost:9000 and http://localhost:4466 respectively.

+- Since all the dependency are up and running by now, all is left is to start the gin web server by typing in the following command:
+`go run main.go`

 ### 🔒 Environment Configuration